cpaca/HoloItems/README.md

 If you want to have an item that consists of a large runnable task, you should create a class that extends `ItemAbility`.
 More info about it [here](https://github.com/StrangeOne101/HoloItemsAPI/blob/master/src/main/java/com/strangeone101/holoitemsapi/ItemAbility.java).
 Put the class in the same package as the item class.

 ## Building and testing
-This project is configured to be packaged by Gradle Wrapper.
-The Wrapper script is invoked by running `./gradlew.bat [task]` on Windows or `./gradlew [task]` on Linux!
+This project is configured to be packaged by Gradle wrapper.
+The Gradle wrapper script is invoked by running `./gradlew.bat [task]` on Windows or `./gradlew [task]` on Linux!

 The main tasks to use are `clean`, `build`, and `runServer`!